hwayne/learntla-v2/docs/beginner/modules.rst

   (You can see this used in ``Sequences.tla``, which locally imports Naturals.)

-Oh yeah, there's also a couple of major differences.
+And there's also a couple of major differences.

 Namespacing
 ------------